-Xerxes I was a warrior initially suppressing revolts in Egypt, then Babylon.
-He later attacked Greece in 480 B.C. for their interference with a major revolt in the province of Ionia, Asia Minor, in 498 B.C., and later helped to defeat an Athenian army in the battle of the Marathon, also in Asia Minor.
+Xerxes I was a warrior initially suppressing revolts in Egypt, then Babylon.20 He later attacked Greece in 480 B.C. for their interference with a major revolt in the province of Ionia, Asia Minor, in 498 B.C., and later helped to defeat a Persian army of Darius I in the battle of the Marathon, also in Asia Minor.
 The Greeks were humiliated, and resentment against the Medo-Persian Empire mounted.
 Artaxerxes I, the next king, reinforced this feeling by undermining the Athenian government so severely that it was preoccupied with civil unrest.
 He used his riches to bribe the internal enemies to oppose those leaders, just as Daniel 11:2 noted of the fourth king.